zaritskylab/CELTIC/README.md

 ## Overview
 This repository provides the complete implementation for training, inference, and context vector generation.
 The structure is designed to help users easily reproduce the workflow and understand how biological context enhances organelle prediction.
-Below are the steps for running each part of the pipeline, along with links to the relevant Colab notebooks.
+Below are the steps for running each part of the pipeline, along with links to the relevant notebooks.

 ## Data